MicrosoftDocs/Advertising-docs/BingAds/hotel-api/code-example-hotel.md

 ---
+title: "Hotel Code Example"
+ms.service: "bing-ads"
-title: "Subaccount C# Example" ms.service: "bing-ads" ms.topic: "article"
+ms.topic: "article"
 author: "eric-urban"
 ms.author: "scottwhi"
 ---
-# Subaccount C# Example
+# Hotel Code Example
-The following example shows the requests you use to list, get, and update subaccounts.
+The following example shows the requests you use to list, get, and update hotels.
+The example also shows how to associate a hotel with a hotel group.

 For details about the elements used in this example, see the [reference](../hotel-api/reference.md) section.

-For additional information, see [Working with subaccounts](../hotel-api/manage-hotel-campaigns.md#workingwithsubaccounts).
+For additional information, see [Working with hotels](../hotel-api/manage-hotel-campaigns.md#workingwithhotels).

 The example does not include calls to get the OAuth access and refresh tokens.
 For options in getting the tokens, see [Get Started](../transaction-message/get-started.md).
-For a simple example that shows how to get an OAuth access and refresh token, see [C#](../hotel-api/oauth-csharp-example.md).
+For a simple example that shows how to get an OAuth access and refresh token, see [OAuth Code Example](../hotel-api/code-example-oauth.md).

 ```csharp
 using System;